Take Action. Support our appeals responding to disasters and helping communities worldwide.

 Devastating wildfires in LA

-14th Jan 2025, News
+14th Jan 2025, Humanitarian Response

 Wildfires have been devastating large parts of Los Angeles since January 7, destroying homes, lives, and livelihoods.
 Our hearts go out to the Jewish community who have lost personal and communal property, alongside all those who are affected beyond the community.
 We are contributing to the Wildfires Crisis Relief of the Jewish Federation Los Angeles (JFEDLA), to support those who have been displaced, alongside day camps for children while schools are closed.